Zhou (surname): Associated places

-There is a jetty on Penang, peninsula Malaysia, which now serves as a famous tourist attraction, and which is named after the Zhou clan.
+There is a jetty on Penang, Peninsular Malaysia, which now serves as a famous tourist attraction, and which is named after the Zhou clan.
 It is largest and most visited of the clan jetties of Penang and is rendered in English as the Chew Clan Jetty, following the regional pronunciation of the surname Zhou 周 in the Minnan dialect, since the clan in question originates from Tong'An, Xiamen.
 The clan jetties form part of the core area of the Georgetown UNESCO World Heritage site.